willprice/ml-quiz/README.md

 # Submission #
 Please submit only two files:

 - `.quiz` file containing all of your questions; please make sure that it compiles on 2.11 MVB machines.
 - `.html` file containing all of your compiled questions.
+- `img` folder containing all used images if any.
+- A short report (2-4 pages) in `pdf` format describing for each question briefly what knowledge it tests, and what your rationale for classifying it as easy/medium/hard is.
+Your submission will primarily be marked on the diversity and originality of your questions, as well as your assessment of their difficulty level.
+    * An easy question is one that can be answered by looking up a specific passage in the book;
+    * a medium question is one that requires some degree of problem-solving;
+    * a hard question is one that requires some thinking beyond what was discussed in the lectures.

 # TODO #
  - [ ] Insert image in response text.